 Case Studies: Encryption in Action

-- Case Study: Healthcare Data: Healthcare organizations encrypt patient records to comply with HIPAA regulations and protect sensitive health information.
+- Case Study – Healthcare Data: Healthcare organizations encrypt patient records for HIPAA compliance and the protection of sensitive health information.

 Challenges and Limitations of Encryption